apache/griffin-site/source/_posts/community.md

 - GRIFFIN PPMC will review and accept your pr as contributing.

+## Contributing to Document

+- Contribute to source document

+- Contribute to griffin site

+- Contribute to griffin document

 ## How to become a committer

 Committers are community members that have write access to the project’s repositories, i.e., they can modify the code, documentation, and website by themselves and also accept other contributions.